Shawn Michaels: Legacy

-Widely regarded as one of the greatest professional wrestlers of all time.
-Ric Flair has called Michaels the greatest in-ring performer of all time.
-Michaels received praise for several matches, including 15 Match of the Year awards between Pro Wrestling Illustrated and Wrestling Observer Newsletter.
-Also, his match at WrestleMania 24 against Ric Flair was named Match of the Decade by the Pro Wrestling Illustrated.
-Dave Meltzer gave him two 5 stars matches (the Ladder match against Razor Ramon at WrestleMania X and the first Hell in a Cell against The Undertaker at Bad Blood 1997).
-After several acclaimed matches at WrestleMania, Michaels has been known as Mr. WrestleMania.
-Sumit Rehal of Independent UK in his top 10 WrestleMania matches listed Michaels 3 times (vs Razor Ramon at WrestleMania X, vs Bret Hart at WrestleMania XII and vs The Undertaker at WrestleMania XXV).
-In 2016, Dave Richard of CBS Sports ranked his match against Steve Austin at WrestleMania XIV as the best main event in WrestleMania history.
+Michaels is widely regarded as one of the greatest professional wrestlers of all time by both his peers and critics.
+Ric Flair has called Michaels the greatest in-ring performer in WWE history.

+Michaels has received wide acclaim for several of his in-ring performances, earning a combined 15 Match of the Year awards from Pro Wrestling Illustrated and the Wrestling Observer Newsletter.
+His match against Ric Flair at WrestleMania 24 was named Match of the Decade by Pro Wrestling Illustrated, while critic Dave Meltzer awarded him with two five-star matches over the course of his career: the ladder match against Razor Ramon at WrestleMania X and the inaugural Hell in a Cell match against The Undertaker at Bad Blood 1997.
+His match against The Undertaker at WrestleMania 25 in 2009 was named by WWE itself as the greatest match in WrestleMania history.

+Following a series of acclaimed performances at WrestleMania, Michaels became widely known as Mr. WrestleMania.
+Sumit Rehal of Independent ranked three of Michaels’ matches among the top ten WrestleMania matches of all time: versus Razor Ramon at WrestleMania X, versus Bret Hart at WrestleMania XII, and versus The Undertaker at WrestleMania XXV.
+In 2016, Dave Richard of CBS Sports ranked Michaels’ match against Steve Austin at WrestleMania XIV as the greatest main event in WrestleMania history.

-His rivalry with Bret Hart has been named one of the best rivalries in WWE history.
+His rivalry with Bret Hart has been widely recognized as one of the greatest in WWE history.

-His near hourlong match with John Cena on the April 23, 2007, episode of WWE's longest weekly show Monday Night Raw is widely regarded as the greatest match in Raw's history.
+Michaels' near-hour-long match with John Cena on the April 23, 2007 episode of Monday Night Raw is frequently cited as the greatest match in the show's history.

-Michaels is cited as an inspiration for many wrestlers such as Chris Jericho, Kevin Owens, Seth Rollins, Johnny Gargano, Adam Cole and numerous other wrestlers.
+Michaels has been cited as an influence by several wrestlers, including Chris Jericho, Kevin Owens, Seth Rollins, Johnny Gargano, and Adam Cole, among others.